breakintoprogram/agon-vdp/README.md

 NB:

-If you are using version 2.0.x of the IDE and get the following message during the upload stage:

-`ModuleNotFoundError: No module named 'serial'`

-then you will need to install the python3-serial package
+- If you are using version 2.0.x of the IDE and get the following message during the upload stage: `ModuleNotFoundError: No module named 'serial'` then you will need to install the python3-serial package.
+- If you are using an Apple Mac with an M chipset and are having difficulties uploading to the Agon, try changing the upload speed from 921600 to 115200 - some users have reported that works.